- Appointments 216.444.5725

 What are the types of sunburn?

-Sunburns are categorized based on the severity of skin damage.
-The two most common types of sunburn include:
+Healthcare providers group sunburns by the severity of skin damage.
+The two most common types of sunburn are:

 - First-degree sunburn: Damage to your skin’s outer layer.
 This usually heals on its own in a few days to a week.

-- Second-degree sunburn: Damage to the inner layer of your skin (dermis).
-This may cause blistering.
-It can take weeks to heal and may need medical treatment.
+- Second-degree sunburn: Damage to the middle section of your skin (dermis).
+You’ll develop blisters on the sunburned skin.
+Your skin may take weeks to heal and you may need medical treatment.

 How common is sunburn?

-Sunburns are even more common in younger people.
-Between half and three-quarters of children younger than 18 have sunburns each year.
-More than half of adults aged 18 to 29 reported having one or more sunburns in 2015.
+Sunburns are very common, especially in young people.
+Between 50% and 75% of children younger than 18 have sunburns each year.
+More than half of adults ages 18 to 29 reported having one or more sunburns in 2015.

 Symptoms and Causes